StevenClontz/pretext-slides/README.md

 Look at `examples/hello-world-slides.xml` for an example of a PreTeXt slideshow.
-Such slideshows may be authored directly as these were, or produced somewhat automatically from a PreTeXt-authored book (see below).
+Such slideshows may be authored directly as these were, or extracted almost automatically from a PreTeXt-authored book (see below).

 You must have the following directory structure to transform